Back in 2003, there was this annoying chick who always stood in the front of my hip hop class at Crunch.

 But it’s true.
 I was in a rut, doing the same job year after year and making the same birthday wish every time I blew out the candles: “More money.
 Something more creative.
 Something that’s a more complete expression of who I am and wha — shit, they’re melting into the cake.”

 Marie’s the one who told me I should have a blog.
 And a thing called an “opt-in” on my website, with something called an “auto-responder,” to build my own list.

 This was pre-B-School, so she showed me personally how to do this.

 In pen, on a yellow pad.

-With those tips, plus the ones I use from B-School — especially the Ideal Customer Avatar exercise you do in the first week of B-School — I’ve developed a creative outlet with a loyal, responsive audience (my blog) and a whole new side of my business (helping private clients with their copy).
+With those tips, plus the ones I use from B-School — I’ve developed a creative outlet with a loyal, responsive audience (my blog and email list) and a whole new side of my business (helping private clients with their copy).